 - The first graph represents the percentage of searches which result in one or more clicks vs the percentage of searches that don’t lead to any clicks at all.

 - Not only organic results get traffic.
 Google will offer up to 4 ads before other searches.
-Some of paid results will also get their fair share of clicks.
+Some of the paid results will also get their fair share of clicks.
 That’s what our second colored graph shows — the percentage of clicks that go to paid pages vs the percentage of clicks on organic results.

 Also, note that you can filter your keywords by their number of Clicks or Clicks per Search as it is shown in the screenshot below.